 Driving while impaired (DWI), sometimes called "DUI," results in criminal and administrative penalties.
-Generally, the severity of these penalties increases when the offender has prior DWI convictions (Learn about the penalties for a first, second, third, and underage DWI.)
+Generally, the severity of these penalties increases when the offender has prior DWI convictions (The penalties for a first, second, third, and underage DWI are all different.)
 In Minnesota, a "felony DWI" (also called "first-degree DWI") carries the most serious consequences.
 This article discusses some of the consequences of felony DWI.

 Minnesota defines DWI as driving, operating, or being in physical control of a motor vehicle while: